Vision-Paudel/LibraryDBMS/README.md

 Users can add books, view and edit book information and remove books from the library.

-Has good interface.
+Has better interface.
 Details are saved permanently in main.library file.

 <img src="https://github.com/Vision-Paudel/LibraryDBMS/blob/main/LibraryDBMS_ver1.5.png" alt="Image could not be displayed">